Irish Lottery Scams

 You will often be asked to send a fee to cover administration or taxes on the ‘prize’ before it can be transferred to you, which is a sure sign it is a scam.
-Irish lottery players do not pay taxes on lottery winnings and no official lottery requires winners to fund the administration relating to their own prize.
+Irish lottery players do not pay taxes on lottery winnings and no official lottery requires winners to fund the administrative costs of their own payout.
 Other victims could have their personal and banking information requested, putting them at risk of identity fraud.

 How to Spot a Lottery Scam

-- An email is not sent from an official account and might even come from a free mail service such as Gmail or Hotmail.
+- The email is not sent from an official account.
+Scams are often sent from free mail services such as Gmail or Hotmail.

 - The scammer requires you to respond within a short period of time and requests you do not tell anyone else about it.
-This is to stop you seeking advice from others who may warn you off from replying.
+This is to stop you seeking advice from others who may spot the scam.